-OMP_SCHEDULE specifies the type of iteration scheduling to use for DO and PARALLEL DO loop directives that include the SCHEDULE(RUNTIME) clause, described in "SCHEDULE," on page 164.
+OMP_SCHEDULE specifies the type of iteration scheduling to use for DO and PARALLEL DO loop directives that include the SCHEDULE(RUNTIME) clause, described in SCHEDULE.
 The default value for this variable is STATIC.

 If the optional chunk size is not set, a chunk size of 1 is assumed except in the case of a static schedule.
-For a static schedule, the default is as defined in "DO...END DO," on page 168.
+For a static schedule, the default is as defined in DO...END DO.

-Examples of the use of OMP_SCHEDULE are as follows:
+Examples of the use of OMP SCHEDULE are as follows: